MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/traceview-limitations.md

 ### <span id="etw_limitations"></span><span id="ETW_LIMITATIONS"></span>ETW Limitations

-TraceView and other tracing tools based on Event Tracing for Windows (ETW) can create only one trace session or display one trace log for each trace provider.
-If you try to create a trace session or display a trace log with a provider that is already enabled in TraceView, TraceView displays an error message.
-For more information about this error message, see [Resolving TraceView Errors](resolving-traceview-errors.md).
+TraceView and other tracing tools based on Event Tracing for Windows (ETW) can create only one trace session or display one trace log for each WPP or classic trace provider.
+If you create a trace session or display a trace log with a WPP provider that is already enabled in another trace session, it will be disabled in the other session.

 ### <span id="global_logger_trace_sessions"></span><span id="GLOBAL_LOGGER_TRACE_SESSIONS"></span>Global Logger Trace Sessions